manavspg2/Youtube-Comments-Filter/README.md

 # YouCFile
 A Youtube Comments Filter Application for comments/recommendations which appear in between the videos.
 An end-to-end machine learning web app where the machine learning code is embedded in the flask application.
-The application can be further be applied to YouTube via the channels data API.
+The application can further be applied to YouTube via the channels data API.

 The YouTube data was taken from the following artists :
 1) PSY